Visit the Newport History Kiosk

 this is the unique history of what is now Newport State Park.

-American Indians originally lived on this land.
-One community site near Lake Michigan has been identified; other sites are likely throughout the park.
-It is also very likely that French explorers and fur traders paddled the Lake Michigan shoreline and occasionally camped here.
+Indigenous Americans originally lived on this land.
+One community site near Lake Michigan has been identified; other historic sites are likely located within the park.
+It is also very likely that French explorers and fur traders paddled the Lake Michigan shoreline and would have camped here.